 the cell.
 The human genome contains about 21,000 genes.

 and produce the string of amino acids that makes

 up a protein.
 The basic rules for translating a gene into a protein are laid out in the Universal Genetic Code.

-To see how this works, look over the diagram at the right.
-Then try it yourself in the activity above!
+For an overview of transcription and translation, look over the diagram on the right.
+Then try it out yourself in the activity above!